Even in the classroom, fraught election exposes France's divisions

 But no matter who wins, a deep shift is under way.

-This election has already broken with decades of center-right and center-left rule, and crystallized a conflict over France's identity and place in the world which will help determine the future of the EU.
+This election has already broken with decades of centre-right and centre-left rule, and crystallised a conflict over France's identity and place in the world which will help determine the future of the EU.

-Voters as similar as Durox and Brunelle – who both teach at "lycees" and earn roughly the same 2,000 to 2,200 euros a month – have been moving toward radically divergent alternatives.
+Voters as similar as Durox and Brunelle – who both teach at "lycees" and earn roughly the same 2,000 to 2,200 euros a month – have been moving towards radically divergent alternatives.

 "People desperately wanted something new," said Philippe Marliere, professor of French politics at UCL university in London.